Breezy blog

 How GEO and SEO intersect

 Don’t throw SEO out the window.
 GEO builds on SEO by adding structure for machines.
 Schema, clear subheadings, and concise summaries improve your performance both in traditional search and in AI summaries.
-As we explain in our post on how to optimise your website for LLM search, the two approaches overlap but GEO is the step you can't ignore.
+As we explain in our post on how to optimise your website for LLM search, the approaches overlap.

 Why does this matter?